 Home care commissioning (target £0.183m; forecast £0.000m; variance £0.183m) A new framework is in place for the Northern, Central and Southern areas and work is being finalised regarding fee structures.
 The framework is expected to improve stability in this market but is not forecast to achieve immediate savings.
-The new framework encourages provider collaboration to improve efficiency of home support rounds, which will improve the financial sustainability and support more cost effective commissioning of wider services.
+The new framework encourages provider collaboration to improve efficiency of home support rounds, which will improve the financial sustainability and support more cost effective commissioning of wider services, however it is expected that this will not result in savings in the short term.